-The windmills’ tops are traditionally made of 12 wooden fan blades, each with a triangle-shaped wing made from a very strong fabric — usually the same cotton canvas used for sails in boats.
+The windmills’ tops are traditionally made of twelve wooden fan blades each with a triangular-shaped wing made from a very strong fabric—usually the same cotton canvas used for sails in boats.

-When the wind blows, the windmill carries the movement to a central axis inside the building, which forces the grindstones below into a rotational movement.
+When the wind blows, the windmill carries the movement to a central axis inside the building, forcing the grindstones below into a rotational movement.

 In order to take advantage of the force of that movement at its strongest, the grinding mechanism used to be on the top floor while the flour was gathered on the second floor.